cmpilato/mathulator/USAGE.md

 * M-:  Subtract the value of the most recent successful calculation from the value stored in memory.
 * MC:  Clear the memory register (reset to 0).
 * MR:  Recall the memory register -- that is, print its value.

+Other miscellaneous commands which are supported include:

+* q:  Quit the program.